BarioIsCoding/AnonymousFileHosting/README.md

 * 🅾️ **Zero-Log Policy**: The Flask server is configured to suppress all access and error logs.
 * 🧠 **In-Memory Database**: File metadata is stored in a volatile Python dictionary, which is lost on application restart.
 * 🚤 **Aggressive Compression**: Videos and images are heavily compressed with low bitrates and reduced resolutions to optimize speed.
-* 🩶 **Color Quantization**: Images are posterized, reducing the color palette to just 256 colors.
-This merges flat areas, enhances anonymity, and significantly cuts down on loading time.
+* 🩶 **Color Quantization**: Images are reducing to just 256 colors.
+This merges flat areas, enhances anonymity, and cuts down on loading time.
 * 🤫 **Selective Noise**: Digital noise on high-detail area, further breaking analysis without unnecessarily slowing down loading.
 * 🔈 **Audio Stripping**: All audio tracks are removed from video files.
 * 🛜 **NoJS**: Supports running without JavaScript